Kapur Singh: Early life

-Kapur Singh was born in a Jat Sikh family at village Chakk in the district of Layallpur(Faisalabad).
-His father's name was Didar Singh.
-He studied at Government College, Lahore obtaining a Master's degree.
-Later he went to study Moral Sciences at the Cambridge University.
+Kapur Singh was born in a Jat Sikh family in the village Chakk in the district of Layallpur (Faisalabad).
+His father's name was Didar Singh Dhaliwal, his mother is unknown, and was never there with him.
+He had a brother named Ganga Singh Dhaliwal, and many cousins including, Bishan Singh Dhaliwal, Kishan Dhaliwal, Bachan Dhaliwal 3+.
+He studied at Government College, Lahore obtaining a master's degree.
+Later, he went to study Moral Sciences at the Cambridge University.
 This was around the time of the Round Table Conferences in London.
 Choudhry Rahmat Ali, another student at Cambridge, was developing and canvassing the idea of "Pakistan", which at that time was envisaged to include the entire province of Punjab.
-Kapur Singh maintained cordial relations with Jinnah and other Muslim League leaders, and, before Partition, acted as an interlocuter for the Sikhs.
+Kapur Singh maintained cordial relations with Jinnah and other Muslim League leaders and, before Partition, acted as an interlocuter for the Sikhs.

-Career in bureaucracy
+Career in Bureaucracy

-Returning from UK, Kapur Singh joined the Indian Civil Service (ICS) in 1933.
+Returning from the UK, Kapur Singh joined the Indian Civil Service (ICS) in 1933.
 He served in various administrative posts under the British Raj and, later, independent India until 1956.
-During his stint as a Deputy Commissioner of the Karnal district, he was accused of discrimination against Muslims.
+During his stint as a deputy commissioner of the Karnal district, he was accused of discrimination against Muslims.
 In 1948, Jawaharlal Nehru became aware of a magazine article written by Kapur Singh stating that the Khalsa would rise after the departure of the British and "rule everywhere".